The Toothbrush Family

 The Toothbrush Family is an Australian children's animated television series featuring a group of anthropomorphic personal-care supplies.
-The series was first aired in 1977 until the final episode's airing in 1999.
+The series was first aired in 1977.
+The final episode aired in 1999.

 Concept and production

-Originally conceived by Marcia Hatfield of Australia as her son refused to brush his teeth, The stories were written by Marcia Hatfield, the screenplays by Al Guest and Jean Mathieson who produced and directed, creating the series at their Toronto studio Rainbow Animation.
+Originally conceived by Marcia Hatfield of Australia as her son refused to brush his teeth.
+The stories were written by Marcia Hatfield, the screenplays by Al Guest and Jean Mathieson.
+Al Guest and Jean Mathieson produced and directed, creating the series at their Toronto studio Rainbow Animation.
+All voices were provided by Len Carlson and Billie Mae Richards.

 The show later returned for a second series in 1998 (which was later doubled with another animated series Ketchup: Cats Who Cook) and focused on two new characters Molly and Max, along with three other characters, Susie Sponge, Flash Fluoride the toothpaste, and Countess de Comb.
 The theme song was sung by Kurt Elling.

-It was written by John Patterson, produced by Ron Saunders, and directed by Craig Handley and produced by Hanna-Barbera Pty, Ltd. (later Southern Star Productions), Film Australia and Shanghai Animation Film Studio in association with Roymark Television.
+It was written by John Patterson, produced by Ron Saunders, and directed by Craig Handley and produced by Southern Star Productions, Film Australia and Shanghai Animation Film Studio in association with Roymark Television.